themonster2015/leader-board/README.md

 ```

 ### Install
-To install all dependancies run:
+To install all dependencies run:
 ```
 npm install
 ```